AppliedHydro/Gage-Bias-/README.md

 ### Step 1.
 Clone the Repository

 On the landing page under <> Code, clone the repository by downloading as a zip file.
-Once downloaded extract on to your machine.
+Once downloaded, extract to any location on your local machine.
+Note that it is written into the code to handle relative directories so no manual adjustments are required.

 ### Step 2. main.r
 Under the *main* directory, main.r is the launching script that will conduct all necessary actions.
 Inside exist 2 variables that must be manually input by the user: